Will you get a refund if COVID-19 closes your campus?

 With COVID-19 cases still high, many colleges are developing shutdown contingency plans alongside their reopening arrangements.

-At the same time, the pandemic ignited new debate about whether colleges should charge the same tuition for online and in-person classes.
+At the same time, the pandemic is fueling new debate about whether colleges should charge the same tuition for online and in-person classes.
 Tuition typically covers the cost of instruction — salaries, software, labs and such — and that cost at many schools may have increased.

-The University of North Carolina Wilmington, as an exception, has a different cost structure for online classes, hybrid and in-person classes.
+The University of North Carolina Wilmington, as an exception, has a different cost structure for online, hybrid and in-person classes.
 Still, it announced that students won’t receive a tuition refund if in-person classes move online this fall.
+And, after the pivot from it’s sister school at Chapel Hill, it told students to prepare for a similar transition if cases rise.

 That leaves freshman Owen Palmer weighing the possibility that the education he is paying for may not be the one he gets.
 “I’m taking a risk because (the university) mentioned they can’t do refunds,” says Palmer.
 For him, the risk is worth it, but he does wonder what he’ll do if the campus has to close.

 Here’s what he and other students can expect as the fall shapes up.